 AMA Credit Designation

-AAOS designates this live activity for 17.25 AMA PRA Category 1 Credit(s)™.
+AAOS designates this live activity for a pending number of AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credits commensurate with the extent of their participation in the activity.

 The American Academy of Orthopaedic Surgeons is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education (CME) for physicians.